PVanhevel/historian_data_compression/README.md

 To avoid timestamp issues:

    1.  sort the dateframe by timestamp,
-   2.  and convert negative timestamps (in Windows, dates before 1970-01-01) by adding the required number of seconds.
+   2.  and convert negative timestamps (in Windows, dates before 1970-01-01) by adding a number of seconds before the compression, and deducting again afterwards.

 ## Demo